 Parking & Driving

-To maintain the unique atmosphere of camp, driving through campus is not allowed unless special permission is obtained.
+To maintain the unique atmosphere of camp, driving through campus is not allowed unless absolutely necessary, and speed limits are not to exceed 10 MPH.
 Parking is assigned for visitors and residents upon arrival.
 Please park only in your assigned space and display your parking permit in the front window.
 Please do not drive through camp or park near cabins or labs.
 Your cooperation keeps the dust down and creates a safer and more pleasant environment for all.

 Housing and Daily Living Logistics

 Biological Station residents live in the nearly 100 cabins or in three residence buildings.
 Students usually live in one- room, 2- or 3-person rustic cabins, which are served by central shower and toilet facilities.
 Specific roommate requests must be mutual and are honored insofar as possible.
 Families are generally assigned larger cabins with attached baths.
 All residents are responsible for keeping their own accommodations clean.